-Reorganization and role distribution of health workforce (cont'd) Yes No In progress N/A 10.
+Reorganization and role distribution of health workforce (co nt'd) Yes No In progress N/A 8.
+There is clear definition of the roles and functions for each professional (protocols and procedures) 9.
+Additional shifts and other staff scheduling arrangements implemented 10.
 Use of web-based and other telemedicine platforms implemented 11.
-Call centres or hotlines established Contractual, legal, administrative and other considerations to enable rapid ı respon ise Yes No In progress N/A Determine categories of health workers best targeted for the measures under consideration 2.
-Review previous country experience with the measures under consideration Review existing legal frameworks, norms, agreements or mechanisms and feasibility for adaption Review and adapt as needed existing administrative procedures and contractua mechanisms I Ensure that policies and regulations are in place to allow health workers to deliver COVID-19 interventions and for liability coverage Review legal implications of the different contractual mechanisms under consideration 7.
+Consider the potential consequences of health professionals engaging in multiple employment (total hours worked; risk of transferring infection between institutions, etc.) 12.
+Call centers or hotlines established Contractual, legal, administrative and other considerations to enable rapid ı espor ise Yes No In progress N/A Determine categories of health workers best targeted for the measures under consideration 2.
+Review previous country experience with the measures under consideration 3.
+Review existing legal frameworks, norms, agreements, or mechanisms and feasibility for adaptation 4.
+Review and adapt as needed existing administrative procedures and contractual mechanisms 5.
+Ensure that policies and regulations are in place to allow health workers to deliver COVID-19 interventions and for liability coverage 6.
+Review legal implications of the different contractual mechanisms under consideration 7.
 Review requirements for licensure and certification of professionals (specialized/non-specialized personnel) 8.
-Review norms for any existing limitations to the exercise of certain professions or their scope of practice Review liability, insurance and clinical indemnity arrangements required for changes of assignment across medical sub-specialties and/or task sharing or substitution measures being considered 10.
+Review norms for any existing limitations to the exercise of certain professions or their scope of practice 9.
+Review liability, insurance, and clinical indemnity arrangements required for changes of assignment across medical sub-specialties and/or task sharing or substitution measures being considered 10.
 Review training requirements to support measures under consideration 11.
 Implement appropriate coordination and supervision mechanisms 12.
 Financial resources available and accessible 13.
 Financial and/or non-financial incentives identified 14.
 Review regulations regarding provision of care by health personnel from other countries and possible establishment of agreements with other countries 15.
 Policies and regulations to manage volunteer workers are in place 16.
-Cultural and/or linguistic competencies are taken into account Communication and coordination Yes No In progress N/A Communication mechanisms established to ensure a workforce notification system is in place Communication mechanisms established with professional associations and others Communication and cooperation facilitated between management, health workers and/or their representatives
+Cultural and/or linguistic competencies are taken into account Communication and coordination l.
+Yes No In progress N/A Communication mechanisms established to ensure a workforce notification 1 , : 3: 2: 3 system is in place Communication mechanisms established with professional associations and + others